GRAND: Graph Release with Assured Node Differential Privacy: Network Differential Privacy and Our Contributions

 Nevertheless, statistic release has many critical drawbacks.
 For example, one has to design different methods for different statistics, and each such task can be sophisticated.
 Moreover, for many commonly used network statistics, such as centralities and closeness, no release mechanisms are currently available.
 More importantly, statistic release completely eliminates the possibility of analyzing multiple network statistics simultaneously.
 This is because when each statistic is processed separately, the dependence between statistics would be lost.
 And it has been widely known that, given the complexity of network data, one usually needs inference of multiple network statistics jointly for informative analysis \citep{qi2024multivariate}.

 With the aforementioned limitations, it is then evident that directly \emph{releasing a network} would be substantially more flexible for subsequent use.
 Ideally, if the released network is almost the same as the original network, known as an \emph{informative release} \citep{wasserman2010statistical}, we can use the privatized network in an arbitrary way in downstream tasks.
 In particular, when the released network has most network properties maintained the same, it essentially subsumes most statistic release.
 Along this path, many have explored the novel ways of generating synthetic networks under edge differential privacy such as \cite{karwa2017sharing,qin2017generating,hehir2022consistent,guo2023privacy,chang2024edge}.
-In contrast, for node differential privacy, the only known methods in the literature \citep{borgs2015private,borgs2018revealing,chen2024private} are NP-hard, thus are only of theoretical interest.
+For node differential privacy, the only known methods in the literature \citep{borgs2015private,borgs2018revealing,chen2024private} are NP-hard, thus are only of theoretical interest.

+Moving beyond the prioritization of network release strategies, we also consider the use of \textit{data-perturbation} mechanisms (as opposed to synthetic network generation).
+Data-perturbation mechanisms inject noise into the original network.
+A key feature is that it retains a bijective (one-to-one) correspondence between the anonymized nodes and the original individuals.
+This avoids the construction of completely artificial nodes as used in synthetic networks, giving substantial advantages with respect to data expandability, decentralizability and robustness (details in Section~\ref{sec:discussion}).
+For this reason, we explicitly prioritize the data-perturbation paradigm.

-\paragraph{Our contributions} The preceding discussion motivates the need for a mechanism to release entire networks (rather than statistics) with node-level differential privacy, which is expected to be a crucial tool in practice. while such a tool is not yet available in the literature.
-In this paper, we will introduce a \emph{computationally feasible} method to release \emph{a network} under \emph{node differential privacy}, while \emph{preserving key network properties}.
-To the best of our knowledge, we are the first to achieve this goal in the literature.
+\textbf{\emph{Our contributions.}} The preceding discussion provides the motivation for a \emph{data-perturbation} mechanism that \emph{releases networks} (rather than statistics) with \emph{node-level differential privacy} and guarantees of \emph{preserving network structures}.
+This is expected to be a crucial tool in practice, while such a tool is not yet available in the literature.
+In this paper, we introduce a computationally feasible method that achieves all the above objectives simultaneously.
+To the best of our knowledge, we are among the first to achieve this goal in the literature.